KarolDuracz/SVG-Mind-Tree/version_6 - Tiny model/README.md

 > [!NOTE]
 > But now Softmax at the end not working exactly like that.
 I still need to test this.
 Initially, there should be a softmax at the end of each channel and a check to see if the calculations are for a given label, because all three channels should make predictions for the label at the end.
 This isn't working yet.

+> [!NOTE]
+> That's why these pictures don't show the whole truth, because at the end it's the softmax that decides which channel has the best predictions, and it doesn't mix.
+This needs to be fix.

 <br /><br />
 <b>THE MAIN GOAL</b> WAS TO BUILD A SMALL MODEL THAT WOULD GENERATE THE SAME AS Andrej's MLP DEMO from this repo. ( https://github.com/EurekaLabsAI/mlp/tree/master ) because I've already been tinkering with the code there  ( https://github.com/KarolDuracz/scratchpad/tree/main/MachineLearning/ML%20with%20EurekaLabs/04-05-2025%20-%20EurekaLabs%20practice%20-%20MLP%20vs%20manual%20counting ) That's why I initially wanted to create something that would predict names in a similar way, that would learn from the same training dataset, create a vocab a - z + EOT token, and try to make similar predictions, i.e., generate names.
 Because it provides a good comparison.
 Benchmark.